Eleanor Oldroyd: Broadcasting career

-She first hosted the Sunday afternoon sports show in 1993.
-In 1995, she became the first female presenter of Sports Report (since it started in 1948) when she stood in for Ian Payne.
+She first hosted the Sunday afternoon sports show on Radio 5 in 1993.
+In 1995, she became the first female presenter of Sports Report (since it started in 1948) when she stood in for Ian Payne on Radio 5 Live.

-She is a regular on 5 Live's Fighting Talk – known as the "First Lady of Fighting Talk" – and hosts several weekly 5 Live shows including Saturday Breakfast (with Chris Warburton), the evening 5 Live Sport programme and the Friday Sports Panel.
+She is a regular on 5 Live's Fighting Talk – known as the "First Lady of Fighting Talk".
+She hosted several weekly 5 Live shows, the evening 5 Live Sport programme, Saturday Breakfast (with Chris Warburton), and the Friday Sports Panel.

 She covers the Wimbledon tennis championships and was part of the Test Match Special team from 2000 to 2005.

 She led the station's coverage of the 2014 Winter Olympics from Sochi.
+She has reported from multiple Winter and Summer Olympic Games.